 Yes, a mindful eating approach can help with weight loss.

 By itself, mindful eating is not a weight-loss cure, but as part of an approach or a tool it can help you with healthy eating and weight loss.

-When you are conscious of what you’re putting in your body, you will choose healthier foods (most of the time – not always!) and you will eat less.
+When you are conscious of what you’re putting in your body, you choose healthier foods (most of the time – not always!) and you eat less.